jordany78/jordany78/README.md

 ## 🚀 Projects
 ### [Zoopocalypse](https://github.com/jordany78/zoopocalypse) (WIP)
-- Zoopocalypse is a top-down roguelike survival game where you play as a lone zookeeper fending off endless waves of grotesquely mutated animals.
-Weapons fire automatically as you focus solely on movement, dodging through chaotic swarms while collecting experience to level up and choose new upgrades.
+- Zoopocalypse is a top-down roguelike survival game where you play as a zookeeper fighting an endless waves of mutated animals.
+Weapons fire automatically as you focus on movement, dodging through chaotic swarms while collecting experience to level up and choose new upgrades.

 ## 📫 Get in Touch